rlb363725/Freestyle-Project---Stern-Summer-2025-Omar-Mutlak-and-Ricky-Baum-/README.md

 * Retrieves live team stats from the CollegeFootballData API
 * Predicts scores based on total offensive and defensive yards
 * Visualizes side-by-side stat comparisons using Plotly
+* Displays predicted scores with win probabilities in a Plotly bar chart
 * Command-line interface for interactive use
 * Includes automated tests using Pytest